Whiplash After a Bike Accident is Likely to Happen.

-If there are signs of more severe injury they may order a MRI, CT, or x-ray testing.
+If there are signs of more severe injury they may order an MRI, CT, or x-ray testing.
 Sometimes testing will reveal muscle tears, damaged nerves, or signs of a traumatic brain injury.

 Whiplash Injury Lawsuits Because of a Bike Crash

-In the case that what started as whiplash was actually a much more debilitating injury like a slipped disk, concussion or bone fracture- you may need more money to recover.
-You also think about what you may need to live close to the quality of life you had before the injury.
-This could mean medical supplies, future treatments, or the cost of medicine.
+When you are patient and fully understand your recovery potential, you will know that you may need more money to recover than you thought.
+You want to think about what you may need to live close to the quality of life you had before the injury.
+This could mean future surgeries, medical supplies, transportation, pain management, and the cost of medicine.

 If you want to pay your medical bills today, and tomorrow- it’s best to contact a personal injury lawyer.
 Drew Palcsik has experience fighting for clients and knows the insurance company’s tricks.